 Not every traffic accident involves one car colliding into another car.
 In some cases, one vehicle may crash without any other vehicles involved.
 You may think that because you were the only driver involved, you have few rights to financial recovery.
 However, this is generally not the case, and your options will depend on many factors.
-You should schedule a free case evaluation with our skilled single car accident attorney at Quattrochi and Torres as soon as possible.
+You should schedule a free case evaluation with our skilled single car accident attorney at Quattrochi, Torres, and Taormina as soon as possible.

 Your Rights after Your Single-Car Crash